pugetmesh/pugetmesh.github.io/docs/meshcore/rf_bridge.md

 Our local mesh runs the standard **62.5 kHz** preset (see [Overview](index.md)).
 That preset is efficient and works well for neighborhood coverage, but under FCC Part 15 it operates as a narrowband emission at low power (see [FCC 900 MHz Regulations](#fcc-900-mhz-regulations) below).

 **500 kHz is different.** At a 6 dB bandwidth of 500 kHz, a LoRa signal clears the FCC's digital-modulation floor in 902–928 MHz and becomes eligible for the higher power limit—up to 1 W conducted—which is exactly what a long backhaul hop needs.
 That makes 500 kHz an attractive candidate for a dedicated backhaul band that is both **higher-power and FCC-compliant**, sitting above the local mesh rather than competing with it.

+The payoff we're after is the tagline above: a wider channel carries **more bandwidth** (a higher data rate), which shortens each packet's time on air and—together with the higher legal power—means **fewer retransmissions** and, in turn, **faster propagation** of traffic across the mesh.
+Test1 and Test2 exist to confirm that payoff on real regional paths.

 !!! note "Test1 — Sept 11–15, 2026"
     We ran **Test1** from Friday, September 11 through Tuesday, September 15, 2026 to evaluate a 500 kHz preset for backhaul and FCC compliance, using the [LoRa bridging guide](https://meshcore.nexus/guides/lora-bridging) we created, embedded below. *Hardware, band plan, and results will be documented here as the analysis wraps up.*